ibm-cloud-docs/ssh-keys/restrict-root-user-ssh-access.md

 wheel:x:10:root, user1
 ```

-    Users added to the wheel group will have identical permissions to the root user, but they will use their unique user name when they access the system.
+    Users added to the wheel group have identical permissions to the root user, but they use their unique user name when they access the system.
 3. Run the `:wq` command to save changes and exit the file.
 4. Open the `/etc/ssh/sshd_config`.
 5. Change the `PermitRootLogin yes` line to read `PermitRootLogin no`.